Jackey-Sparrow/hiApp-ionic/README.md

 - [ ] ionic ios(ready)
 - [ ] make the small item to a component
 - [ ] page num and total directive
-- [ ] add comment use actionSheet
-- [x] log out function
-- [x] implement the online web of this project
 - [ ] conside to use loadin-bar instead of loading-modal
 - [ ] use lazy load to deal with the images